1967

 many celebrities and Walt and his family

-occasionally flew TWA airliners.
+occasionally flew on TWA airliners.

 Famous is the